Dress-ED: Instruction-Guided Editing for Virtual Try-On and Try-Off: Additional Discussion and Clarifications

 To enable reproducible large-scale verification, we distill GPT-5's judgments into a smaller open-source MLLM (InternVL-3.5~\cite{wang2025internvl3}).
 Although this introduces some dependence between data construction and evaluation, our final benchmark reports model-agnostic evaluation metrics (\ie, including DINO and standard perceptual scores) which remain independent of both GPT-5 and InternVL.
 This design ensures that LLM-based judging improves data reliability without dominating or biasing downstream evaluation.

 \tit{User Study on MLLM Filtering Scores} To evaluate the coherence of our fine-tuned MLLM, we conducted a user study using the interface illustrated in Fig.~\ref{fig:user_study}.
-Participants were tasked with assessing the edit correctness of triplets drawn from our \textbf{unfiltered} data, $(T_{\text{inst}}, I_{\text{person}}, I^{\text{edit}}_{\text{person}})$, by choosing to either keep or discard each sample.
-We consider "good" an MLLM score $>80$ and ``bad'' otherwise, as reported in the main paper.
+Participants were tasked with assessing the edit correctness of triplets